n8n-io/n8n-docs/docs/doc2/document-validation/index.md

 ### How to Validate a document

-After you have uploaded a document as described on (https://docs.polydocs.io/doc2/dashboard/), perform the following steps to validate it:
+After you have uploaded a document as described [here](/doc2/dashboard/), perform the following steps to validate it:

 1. Go to HOME where you will find the DASHBOARD with uploaded documents